 Elon Musk bought Twitter, or has come closer to it at least.
 At the moment, Twitter’s board has a “definitive agreement to be acquired by an entity wholly owned by Elon Musk”.
 A lot more needs to happen for Musk to take the company private, but seemingly everyone has written about that.
-This article is adapted from the below video.

 Twitter’s usage among media types and the name “Elon Musk,” acting as a sort of traffic accelerant to any story, have created, in my opinion, outsized media coverage, even relative to the size of the acquisition.
 So I’m limiting my comments to one area where I have some expertise: ads.